AdguardTeam/KnowledgeBaseMail/docs/temp-mail/temp-mail.md

 :::

-To create a temporary email address, go to the *Temp Mail* section in the side menu and click *Create*.
+To create a temporary email address, go to the *Temp mail* section in the side menu and click *Create*.
 A temporary address will be generated.
 There’s no time limit on this address; keep it as long as you like.

 ![Create an address *mobile](https://cdn.adtidy.org/content/kb/mail/new/create_temp_mail.png)

 You can choose a domain for your temporary email address when you create a new inbox or generate a new address.
 You cannot change the domain of an existing address.

 The free version of the app only allows you to use the default Temp mail domains.
-To unlock more domains, get the [full version](https://adguard-mail.com/en/license.html).
+To unlock more domains, get the [full version](https://adguard-mail.com/license.html).

 More domain options mean a lower risk of rejection by services.
-If one of your Temp Mail addresses is not accepted, try using a different one with a different domain, and report the issue to us at [support@adguard-mail.com](mailto:support@adguard-mail.com).
+If one of your temporary addresses isn’t accepted, try another domain and report the issue to us at [support@adguard-mail.com](mailto:support@adguard-mail.com).

 ## Changing address